intarchboard/draft-protocol-greasing/draft-edm-protocol-greasing.md

 endpoints to a risk of denial-of-service attacks.
 Therefore, it is recommended that implementations track use of protocol features, extensions, and versions and set limits on their use.
-When such limits are encountered, implementations may choose to stop interactions e.g., by closing a connection.
+When such limits are encountered, implementations may choose to stop interactions, e.g., by closing a connection.
 Limits that are tuned too low risk false positive detections, which can disrupt otherwise valid exchanges.